I am currently completing my International Association of Yoga Therapy certificate with Phoenix Rising Yoga Therapy.

 My Approach to Healing and Personal Development

 I am informed and inspired by an ever expanding awareness and understanding of our human experience in mind, body, heart and soul.
-As a PSYT Facilitator, I offer a dynamic, systems approach to your health and process.
+As a holistic health practitioner, I offer a dynamic, systems approach to your health and process.
 Our work together is always a co-creative process; as such, we work in partnership to meet your personal needs and dreams, and together create the circumstances for peace, harmony, and creative vitality in your life.
-To support your healing and wellbeing intentions, I offer Yoga Therapy, Shamanic Services, and Group Facilitation.
+To support your healing and wellbeing intentions, I offer Yoga Therapy, Spiritual Healing, and Group Facilitation.
 One-on-one sessions are highly personalised, and group sessions are dynamic and spacious for individuality.

 Some of the techniques I have studied, such as Yoga and Shamanism, are ancient healing modalities.
 Others, such as Positive Psychology, Food and Spirit® and Pain Care Yoga, stem from more recent evolutions in health sciences.
-As many of us (including myself) grew up with modern science as our mother tongue, we understandably find ourselves habituating towards techniques that utilize science as their mast and sail.
-Yet many of us find ourselves disheartened and dispirited when engaging in practices that compartmentalize our bodies, minds, emotions, and neglect to acknowledge our souls.
+As many of us (including myself) grew up with modern science as our primary language, we understandably find ourselves habituating towards techniques that utilize science as their mast and sail.
+Yet many of us find ourselves disheartened and dispirited when engaging in practices that compartmentalize our bodies, minds, emotions, and altogether neglect the acknowledgement of our souls.
 Curiosity and often desperation lead us to “alternative medicine” for further help and answers.

 Thankfully, we now live in a time where choosing the alternative path is no longer criticized as ungrounded heresy.
 More and more, once polarized faculties are uniting to better understand our nature, nurture and evolutionary path.
 Cutting edge science in the fields of Psychoneuroimmunology, Neuroscience, Quantum Physics and others are providing us with sound evidence to give up senseless competition between allopathic and alternative healthcare, instead encouraging us to identify them as complementary.
 Science reinforces our intuitive seeking to integrate new technologies with the ancient practices, such as what we see happening in Positive Psychology combined with Shamanism, or Trauma Psychotherapy combined with Yoga.
 This is a time of collective growing up and moving on; where we are bridging the previous gap between science and spirituality, helping us to co-create effective and sustainable therapies and healing outcomes for our diverse population and diverse health issues.

-Furthermore, although we are all descendants of ancient tribes people, who practiced sacred traditions, most of us have grown up completely orphaned from these sacred arts.
-Thankfully, as the world becomes more and more connected, opportunities abound for us to explore or serendipitously be exposed to many of these traditions.
+Furthermore, although we are all descendants of ancient tribes people, who practiced animistic spiritual healing traditions, most of us have grown up completely orphaned from these sacred arts.
+Thankfully, as the world becomes more and more connected, opportunities abound for us to explore or serendipitously be exposed to many of these practices.
 When we encounter the sacred, something deep within stirs; our curiosity is ignited and we notice the experience satiates some mystery within.
 Contact with intentionally sacred traditions feeds what before we only felt as a void within.
 What is this hollowness within, this deep longing?

 As it transpires, this “void” is in roughly the shape of a soul; not actually missing, but definitely starving.
 Being a grown-up in our modern, secular culture deems it immature, irrational and even politically incorrect to “believe in” or talk about soul.
 It is my experience, and that of many other modern day seekers and mystics, that we struggle to know wholeness until we achieve integration of every aspect of human experience: mind, body, heart and soul.